banner-3

 Cholesterol guidelines have consistently lowered their recommended level of LDL-C over time in recognition of the clinical benefit to reduce the risk of CV events for patients with ASCVD.1-3

-The 2022 ACC ECDP currently recommends treating patients with ASCVD at very high risk to LDL-C < 55 mg/dL and/or ≥ 50% reduction from baseline.4
+The 2022 ACC ECDP currently recommends treating secondary prevention ASCVD patients at very high risk to LDL-C < 55 mg/dL and/or ≥ 50% reduction from baseline.4

 If your PATIENTS WITH ASCVD AT VERY HIGH RISK HAVE LDL-C THAT IS too high with statins alone, the 2022 ACC ECDP recommends:4